This handbook is intended to answer student's questions about what types of services are available through Disability Support Services (DSS).

 A. MSU Billings does not provide vans with wheelchair lifts, nor does it offer free on-campus transportation for students with mobility impairments.
-However, the Jacket Shuttle, which is a free 18-passenger bus that runs between campuses six times a day is equipped with a wheelchair lift.

 The MET bus systems serve MSU Billings.
 Both MET and STI provide transportation to and from MSU Billings and have busses which are accessible for students with disabilities.
 Contact MET at (406) 657-8218 and STI at (406) 248-8805 for more information.

 Q. Does MSU Billings have on-campus housing accommodations for students with disabilities?